Sulayman Al-Taji Faruqi: Life

 Sulayman Abdul Majeed al-Taji al-Farouqi was born in the city of Ramla, Palestine, in 1882, and his father was Abdul Majeed Al-Taji.
-Some sources mention that he had a brother named Shukri, and a son named Harith.
+Some sources mention that he had a brother named Shukri, a daughter named Rudaynah, and a son named Harith.

 He received his primary education at the hands of Sheikh Yusuf al-Khairy, and lost his eyesight at the age of nine.
 A little later in his life he was sent by his father to Al-Azhar Mosque in Egypt to study Islamic jurisprudence, Arabic and history.
 There, he was taught by Sheikh Mohammed Abdu, and he managed to "draw [the attention] of Sheikh Mohammed Abdu with his intelligence and understanding".
 Al-Farouqi spent 9 years at Al-Azhar after which he returned to Palestine.
 Later, he moved to Istanbul where he obtained a degree in law in 1909.
 While in Istanbul, he also mastered Ottoman Turkish, French and English.
 In addition, he used to interpret the Qur'an in the Hagia Sophia Mosque.

 After WWI, al-Farouqi returned to Palestine and wrote a number of articles in the "Palestine" newspaper in 1911.
 One of his articles, entitled "The Danger of Zionism", was the reason behind the censoring of the newspaper.
 In it he wrote: "You must first be patriotic to your country, and secondly loyal to the Ottomans".
 Similarly, he had criticized the Ottoman authority for its allowance of Jewish immigration to Palestine.

 He founded the "Ottoman National Party" in 1911, but Jamal Pasha deported him to Konya with his brother Shukri.
 This was due to their opposition to the seizure of agricultural crops which would have been used to supply the army.

 Sulayman wrote several poems, including "The First Plane Downfall Over Jaffa," (Arabic: سقوط أول طائرة فوق يافا) which he wrote in 1912 after the first Ottoman plane crashed over the shore of Jaffa.

 He later returned to Egypt and joined the French Institute of Law and obtained a doctorate in law in 1919.
 He returned to Palestine again after the First World War, where he worked as a lawyer.

 On May 18, 1933, he published the daily newspaper "The Islamic University", which was concerned with political, scientific and literary topics, as well as an interest in revealing the Zionists' ambitions in Palestine, a country which he defined as "of Palestinian origin, is Islamic and with Eastern tendencies".
 However, in 1938 the British Mandates revoked and suspended the newspaper's license.